7 wonders of india

 Golden Temple

-Harmandir Sahib, more commonly known as the Golden Temple or Darbar Sahib, is one of the 7 Wonders of India and serves as the chief gurdwara for Sikhs, located in Amritsar, Punjab.
-Guru Arjan Dev Ji, the fifth Guru of Sikhs, built the gurdwara in 1604.
-He intentionally constructed it on a lower level, ensuring everyone entering would have to step down to enter it.
+Harmandir Sahib, popularly known as the Golden Temple or Darbar Sahib, is one of the 7 Wonders of India and the holiest shrine in Sikhism.
+Located in Amritsar, Punjab, it was built in 1604 by Guru Arjan Dev Ji, the fifth Sikh Guru.
+He designed the temple on a lower level to symbolize humility, ensuring all visitors step down to enter.

 4. Khajuraho – Madhya Pradesh